RedisLabs/redislabs-docs/content/platforms/kubernetes/reference/cluster-options.md

 ---
-Title: Options for Redis Enterprise Clusters
+Title: Options for Redis Enterprise clusters
 description: A primer for the configuration options for Redis Enterprise cluster Custom Resource Definitions.
 weight: 32
 alwaysopen: false